 Some patients need both external and internal radiation therapies.

 In advanced cervical cancer, chemotherapy may be indicated.
 Combinations of the following have been used clinically:

-In 2006, the Food and Drug Administration approved the combination of topotecan (Hycamtin) and cisplatin for late-stage cervical cancer.
+The Food and Drug Administration has approved the combination of topotecan (Hycamtin) and cisplatin for late-stage cervical cancer.